Mental Health Week

 10 October 2019: 11:30 am – 2:30 pm

 Each year Central Adelaide Local Health Network’s Mental Health Directorate celebrates World Mental Health Day at Glenside Health Services.
 The 2019 theme is Suicide Prevention: Working together to prevent suicide.
 A range of activities are planned to engage consumers, staff and visitors to promote mental health education, awareness and advocacy.
 These include the traditional shared BBQ lunch, consumer/staff soccer tournament, creative tasks and displays.
 All services on site (from different Local Health Networks) join together to celebrate World Mental Health Day.

 Festival of Now

 Friday 11 October 2019: 10.30 am – 3.00 pm

 Wauwi/Light Square, Adelaide

-In its sixth year, the Festival of Now brings the mental health community together to showcase creativity used in the healing journey and break down the stigma of mental illness.
-Attractions at the festival include live music and performance, free food, peer sharing circles, arts and crafts, animals, face painting and more!
-Head on out to Light Square for this free event!
+In its seventh year the Festival of Now brings the mental health community together to showcase creativity used in the healing journey and break down misconceptions of mental illness.
+Attractions at the festival include free food, live music and performance, interactive wellbeing activities, arts and crafts, animals, face painting and more.
+Head on out to Light Square for this free event.

 Month of October